Psoriasis Treatment in Reading, PA

 Psoriasis is an autoimmune skin condition estimated to affect over 7 million adults in the United States, and can cause a variety of painful and embarrassing symptoms, such as scaly, flaky skin, red, inflamed rashes, chronic itching, and joint pain.
 For many, this can lead to social isolation, depression, and alcohol dependence.

-If you are suffering from psoriasis, Dermatology Nurse Practitioner A.J.
-Himmelsbach, understands how devastating this often very visible and uncomfortable condition can be.
-Mr. Himmelsbach specializes in difficult-to-treat cases of psoriasis and psoriatic arthritis, and is experienced in multiple treatment methods.
+If you are suffering from psoriasis, we understand how devastating this often very visible and uncomfortable condition can be.
+Our Dermatology Physician Assistant is experienced in treating even difficult cases of psoriasis and psoriatic arthritis, and offers multiple treatment options.

 Treatments for plaque psoriasis and psoriatic arthritis